viamrobotics/docs/docs/appendix/glossary/resource-config.md

 title: Resource Config
 id: resource-config
 full_link:
-short_description: The configuration element of either a component or a service.
+short_description: The configuration element of a component, service, or other resource.
 aka:
 ---